British Civic Life

 social intermediaries in cultivating values and citizenship, the social

 action and ethically instructive role of faith bodies and civic groups,

 and the role of the media in channelling civic participation at a local

 and national level.

-A new ResPublica research project
+Partnership opportunities for a new ResPublica research project